-Why is it important to maintain connections between
+Why is it important to maintain connections between surface water and groundwater?

 The transition zone from surface water to groundwater provides ecologically important services including thermal buffering, stormwater storage, water purification capacity, habitat, and food production for fish and invertebrates.